-Summer months are notorious barbecue months.
-A sunny day doesn’t feel complete until you finish it off with a meal hot off the grill.
 When winter comes around, we turn more and more to the oven and stovetop.
 That doesn’t have to be the case.
 We’ve compiled tips on winter grilling and laid out how to winterize your grill so you can prepare your favorite recipes no matter the weather.
 It’s time to make grilling a year-round event.

-How to Winterize Your Grill
+How To Winterize Your Grill

 Winterizing your grill means getting it primed and ready to be used in cold weather.
 Some of us have spent a pretty penny on our outdoor cooking hobby, so it’s important to make sure we protect that investment so we can enjoy tasty grilled meals throughout the year.